Jessy-Gencel/LaravelProject/README.md

 Download the image folders from the provided [Google Drive link](https://drive.google.com/drive/folders/1yXtwHPg8jSp3WjF9MovqwiqQ6VlkQhaq?usp=sharing).For now only the professor who assigned us this assignement has access to the folder (on their EHB email address).
 Place the folder as follows:

 - **Under `storage`:**
-  - Make a folder called app and copy the storage folder, rename it to `public`, and place it here.
+  - Make a folder called app and copy the public folder in the google drive link, place it in the app folder you just made.

 ### 7. Link Storage
 Run the following Artisan command: